Tuapse: Russian Federation

 Following the Russian invasion of Ukraine in 2022, the Ukrainian military attacked the port of Tuapse on 28 February 2023, causing a large fire at the Rosneft oil terminal, reportedly by two uncrewed aerial vehicles (UAVs).
 It was reported by Naval News that the reach of Ukrainian forces was growing with this long-range attack over 270 mi away from Ukrainian-controlled territory.

 Administrative and municipal status

 Within the framework of administrative divisions, Tuapse serves as the administrative center of Tuapsinsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the Town of Tuapse—an administrative unit with the status equal to that of the districts.
 As a municipal division, the Town of Tuapse is incorporated within Tuapsinsky Municipal District as Tuapsinskoye Urban Settlement.

+Geography

+The town is situated on the northeast shore of the Black Sea, south of Gelendzhik and north of Sochi.

 Climate

 Tuapse has a humid subtropical climate (Köppen climate classification Cfa).
-Tuapse has warm to hot summers and cool winters with frequent rainfall year round.
+Tuapse has warm to hot summers and cool winters with frequent rainfall year-round.